Print

 who are in a situation of vulnerability;

-14.5. put in place awareness campaigns to promote knowledge
+14.5. put in place awareness-raising campaigns to promote knowledge

-of their rights amongst Muslim women, especially in the areas of
+of their rights among Muslim women, especially in the areas of marriage,

-marriage, divorce, custody of children and inheritance, and work
+divorce, custody of children and inheritance, and work with Muslim

-14.6. conduct further research on “judicial” practice of Sharia
+14.6. conduct further research on the “judicial” practice of

-councils and on the extent to which such councils are used voluntarily,
+Sharia councils and on the extent to which such councils are used

-particularly by women, many of whom would be subject to intense community
+voluntarily, particularly by women, many of whom would be subject

 15. The Assembly calls on the countries (member States and observer

-States) who are members of the OIC, on Greece and on the United
+States) that are members of the OIC, on Greece and on the United

 Kingdom to report back to the Assembly by June 2020 on the actions